Polkas/miceFast/README.md

 ## miceFast module usage:

-Remeber that a matrix could be build only under a one data type so factor variables have to be melted use `model.matrix` to get numeric matrix from `data.frame`
+Remember that a matrix could be build only under a one data type so factor variables have to be melted use `model.matrix` to get numeric matrix from `data.frame`

 ```r